Support our work by becoming our Patron! Learn More

 h.
 Review daily bank balance for current cash position.

 i.
-Review city ledger payment log and verify with account receivables posting.
+Review the city ledger payment log and verify with account receivables posting.

 j.
-Sign off and verify all account receivable adjustments and credit card adjustments.
+Sign off and verify all accounts receivable adjustments and credit card adjustments.

 a.
-Review all over 60 day accounts, returned checks and charge backs for collection efforts.
+Review all 60-day accounts, returned checks, and chargebacks for collection efforts.

 b.
-Review labor reports at Executive Committee meeting. deviations with Department Heads, i.e., where productivity goals are not being achieved.
+Review labor reports at Executive Committee meetings. deviations with Department Heads, i.e., where productivity goals are not being achieved.
 Distribute overtime reports to respective E.C. members.

 c.
-Review Check book Accounting Report with department head.
+Review the Checkbook Accounting Report with the department head.

 d.
 Review petty cash reimbursement.

 e.
-Attend and participate in weekly sales strategy meeting.
+Attend and participate in weekly sales strategy meetings.

 f.
-Review invoices and other backup for accuracy when checks are signed.
+Review invoices and other backups for accuracy when checks are signed.

 a.
 Review all outstanding wage advances.

 b.
-Reconcile all balance sheet and bank accounts prior to the close of the following month.
-Ensure any outstanding items in A/R clearing accounts and miscellaneous receivables clear by next closing.
+Reconcile all balance sheets and bank accounts before the close of the following month.
+Ensure any outstanding items in A/R clearing accounts and miscellaneous receivables are clear by the next closing.

 c.
-Reconcile individual capital expenditure summaries to the general ledger and ensure compliance to Capital Expenditure Policy.
+Reconcile individual capital expenditure summaries to the general ledger and ensure compliance with Capital Expenditure Policy.

 d.
 Ensure that credit meetings are held with the proper personnel.